skip to content

 These subjects are also offered as part of the Biological and Biomedical Sciences (BBS) course where students can retain some flexibility in their studies by taking a major subject based in one of the courses listed below, whilst exploring a minor subject from another department.
 BBS also requires the submission of a dissertation.

 All courses listed are open the NST, MedST and VetST students.
-Students from other Triposes may also transfer into these courses.
+Students from other Triposes may also transfer into these courses, but they will be considered once all NST, MedST and VetST students have an allocated course.

 Departments are expected to take all students in the allocation process.
-However, they will implement the selection criteria listed below if their subject is oversubscribed.
-Including Biological Anthropology and HPS.
+However, they will implement the selection criteria listed below if their subject is oversubscribed, including for Biological Anthropology and HPS.

 Biochemistry